 Datadog vs Graylog

 While Graylog is primarily a log management and SIEM tool, Datadog offers comprehensive SaaS-based observability with metrics, traces, RUM, and security features.
-However, Datadog’s pricing complexity (double-charging logs) makes it significantly more expensive at scale compared to Graylog.
-Teams moving from Graylog to Datadog often do so for full-stack visibility, but must prepare for a sharp rise in costs.
+However, Datadog can be more expensive at scale compared to Graylog.

 3. New Relic